hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 ## Autouse fixtures

 Sometimes some of your fixtures are required for all other tests.
-The above Get acces token is perfect use case for this.
+The above Get access token is the perfect use case for this.
 Every API call is depending on this API.
-In this case you can make this fixture as “autouse fixture”  by passing in autouse=True to the fixture’s decorator.
-The autouse fixure capability will reduce lot of reduanct requests.
+In this case you can make this fixture as “autouse fixture”  by passing in *autouse=True* to the fixture’s decorator.
+The autouse fixure capability will reduce lot of redundant requests.

 ```python
 @pytest.fixture(autouse=True)